 Her research received funding from major research bodies, such as the British Academy, Leverhulme Trust, Engineering and Physical Science Research Council (EPSRC), Austrian Science Fund (FWF - Erwin-Schroedinger-Grant and Charlotte-Buehler-Grant), Dr.-Schaumayer Fund and Austrian Ministry of Science and Research.
 The most recent project is on 'Geopolitical Narratives of Global Disorder' funded by the British Academy with collaborators from Kings' College London, University of Exeter, Bath, Aston and Cardiff.

 Ursula F. Ott has presented and won awards at leading conferences in International Business, Game Theory and Negotiations.
 She was invited speaker in research seminars at the London School of Economics and Political Science (LSE), University of Cambridge, University of Manchester, the University of Leeds, Trinity College Dublin and Oxford University.

 She has successfully supervised, taught and examined PhD students who went on to have positions in academia and industry.
 She is a Fellow of the Higher Education Academy (FHEA).
 She has designed and acted as module leader for Undergraduate modules, MSc modules, MBA modules and PhD Research Design training.
 She won a Global Educator Award of the X-Culture Programme in 2017.

-Her current projects are on international negotiations, decision making, cultural profiles, migration and integration.
-She is testing her theory with experiments and experienced negotiators.
+Her current projects are on international negotiations, decision making, cultural profiles and adaptation, migration and integration models.
+She is testing her theoretical negotiation models with experiments and experienced negotiators.
+She investigates with configurational analysis equifinal paths of asymmetric relationships in international organisations and cross-cultural groups.

 Ursula F. Ott conducts research in the following areas